visualDust/tiberate-fhe/README.md

 # What is this

-this is A variant of [Desilo/liberate-fhe](https://github.com/Desilo/liberate-fhe), for my own modifications, will not return to the original branch
+this is a variant of [Desilo/liberate-fhe](https://github.com/Desilo/liberate-fhe) with better typing (and for my own modifications).
+This fork has left fork network and will not return to the original branch.